Tuesday, September 9, 2025

 side of the political spectrum, thinking President Trump is not only

-wrong but tyrannical in wanting to round up as many people illegally
+wrong but tyrannical in wanting to round up as many who are illegally

 here in our country as possible.
 Moreover, many of these like-minded